 - (i) Exempted subjects

 - (ii) Ungraded subjects

 - (iii) Incomplete subjects

-- (iv) Subjects for which credit transfer has been approved, but without any grade assigned7
+- (iv) Subjects for which credit transfer has been approved, but without any grade assigned 7

 - (v) Subjects from which a student has been allowed to withdraw (i.e. those with the code 'W')

-Subject which has been given an "S" code, i.e. absent from assessment, will be included in the GPA calculation and will be counted as "zero" grade point.
+Subject which has been given an "S" code, i.e. absent from all assessment components, will be included in the GPA calculation and will be counted as "zero" grade point.
 GPA is thus the unweighted cumulative average calculated for a student, for all relevant subjects taken from the start of the programme to a particular point of time.
-GPA is an indicator of overall performance, and is capped at 4.0.
+GPA is an indicator of overall performance, and ranges from 0.00 to 4.30 from 2020/21.